codytran11/wc-finale-predictor/README.md

 # wc-finale-predictor
 Predicting the 2026 World Cup winner (Argentina vs Spain) with a Poisson goal model trained on 150 years of international match data.

-Inspired by @lerabyte on tiktok and https://data.fivethirtyeight.com/
+Inspired by @lerabyte on tiktok.
+Uses an Elo + Poisson approach similar to models like FiveThirtyEight's Soccer Predictions.

 Database: https://raw.githubusercontent.com/martj42/international_results/master/results.csv
   - Every international football match from 1872 all the way until now